khulnasoft-lab/design.khulnasoft.com/contents/regions/settings.md

 ### Linking to settings from a feature page

 Users often look within the feature page to adjust the settings.
-Make a feature's settings more discoverable by linking to settings from the feature page.
+Make configuration options more discoverable by linking to settings from the feature page.

 - Use an icon-only [button](/components/button) with the [settings icon](http://gitlab-org.gitlab.io/gitlab-svgs/?q=settings) on the feature page.
-On hover, the button shows a [tooltip](/components/tooltip) with the text "Configure in settings":
+On hover, the button shows a [tooltip](/components/tooltip) with the text "Configure in settings".

 <figure class="figure" role="figure" aria-label="Settings button with tooltip on hover">
   <img class="figure-img" src="/img/settings-hover.svg" alt="Settings button with tooltip on hover" role="img" />